Types of USB Connectors: A Comprehensive Overview

 Different Types of USB Connectors

-USB (Universal Serial Bus) is a standard protocol that is basically used for data exchange between devices.
+USB (Universal Serial Bus) is a standard protocol that is used for data exchange between devices.
 There are different types of USB Connectors available in the market including USB Type-A, USB Type-B, Mini-USB, Micro-USB, and USB Type-C.

 Each type of connector has unique features for data exchange and power delivery.